Dangerous, Affected, and Insanitary Buildings Policy

 • Better linking decision making about buildings to wider social, economic and cultural factors and some best practice actions.

-Consultation is open for one month from Wednesday 18 October–Friday 18 October 2024, at 5pm.
+Consultation was open for one month from Wednesday 18 September–Friday 18 October 2024, at 5pm.

 What happens to your feedback?